Who Says Marge Doesn’t Have Any Christmas Spirit?

-Welcome, Mollie.
+Welcome, Debra.
 Let’s get started, shall we?

 Tell us about your novel.
 Is it part of a series?
 If so, please tell us about the series too.